Tornadoes of 2013: July 29–30 (Europe)

 A small outbreak of mostly weak tornadoes affected Europe in late July 2013, with the most severe impacts occurring in Italy on July 29.
 The first tornado of the event began as a waterspout before coming ashore in Sanremo, sweeping away gazebos, downing many trees, and scattering beach furniture in all directions.
 Two injuries had occurred, including a woman who was injured when her sliding glass door shattered.
 Some vehicles were damaged by flying debris as well.
 An F1 tornado also struck Settimo Milanese, where buildings had roofing peeled off, homes were damaged, and some trees were downed.
 Another brief tornado was also observed over an open field near Veniano, causing no damage.
 Later that day, the most significant tornado of the outbreak touched down to the northeast of Milan, striking Grezzago and Trezzo sull'Adda, and producing major damage in an industrial area.
 Several large warehouses and industrial buildings were significantly damaged, and large trees were downed by this strong F2 tornado.
 Multiple cars and semi-trucks were flipped, tossed, and severely damaged, and large amounts of debris was scattered throughout the area.
 Metal light poles and sign posts were bent to the ground, and several homes also sustained damage.
 Twelve people were injured.
 An F0 tornado was also confirmed in Russia, near Lyambir.
 On May 30, a final brief and weak tornado occurred in Denmark near Marslet, causing no known damage.
 A total of six tornadoes were confirmed.

 August

-There were 37 tornadoes reported in the U.S. in August; however, 46 were confirmed.